-Raccoon dogs aren't raccoons, instead, they're members of the canid (dog) family.
-They're native to the forests of eastern Siberia, northern China, North Vietnam, Korea, and Japan and are now widespread in some European countries, having been accidentally released, or having escaped.
+Raccoon dogs (also known as a 'tanuki' or a Japanese raccoon dog) aren't raccoons - they're members of the canid (dog) family.
+They're native to the forests of eastern Siberia, northern China, North Vietnam, Korea and Japan.
+They're now widespread in some European countries, having been accidentally released or escaped.

 Raccoon dogs are omnivores and naturally feed on insects, rodents, amphibians, birds, fish, molluscs and carrion, as well as fruits, nuts and berries.

-In the wild, raccoon dogs have large home ranges and so it would be unsuitable to keep this particular animal in an enclosure that doesn't provide the space and complexity of environment (water, hiding places, vegetation) they require to carry out their normal behaviour.
-Sadly, it's not uncommon to see 'pet' raccoon dogs kept in a house, in a small enclosure in a garden or in a small enclosure in a pet shop.
-All environments that are totally unsuitable for a raccoon dog's complex needs.
+Sadly, it's not uncommon to see raccoon dogs kept in a house, a small enclosure in a garden or a small enclosure in a pet shop.
+These are all environments that are totally unsuitable for a raccoon dog's complex needs.

 Rescued raccoon dogs

-Our inspectors have taken in 'pet' raccoon dogs that were no longer wanted by their owners.
+Our inspectors have taken in raccoon dogs that were no longer wanted as pets by their owners.
 This can be the result of the raccoon dog becoming unmanageable, or when owners realise that they cannot care for the animal properly.

-We've attended properties where raccoon dogs have been kept in enclosures which are far too small, or where raccoon dogs are kept permanently on their own, or with the family dog, neither of which is appropriate for this particular species.
+We've attended properties where raccoon dogs have been kept in enclosures that are far too small.
+We've found raccoon dogs kept on their own, or with the family dog - none of which is appropriate for this particular species.

-Our team has also been called to capture and collect stray 'pet' raccoon dogs that have escaped, or been deliberately released to the wild.
-Doing so (releasing, or allowing a raccoon dog to escape) is a punishable offence under the Wildlife and Countryside Act.
+Our team has also been called to capture and collect stray raccoon dogs that have escaped, or been deliberately released into the wild.
+Releasing, or allowing a raccoon dog to escape is a punishable offence under the Wildlife and Countryside Act.

 Studies have suggested that raccoon dogs in the wild may live and hunt in pairs or small family groups, although solitary animals have also been seen.
-Therefore, we ensure that we always rehome raccoon dogs to wildlife parks and zoos, in pairs or compatible groups.
+We rehome raccoon dogs to wildlife parks and zoos, in pairs or compatible groups.

-If you've seen a raccoon dog that's been abandoned, or are concerned about the well-being of a raccoon dog being kept as a pet, please contact our national cruelty line.
+If you've seen a raccoon dog that's been abandoned, or are concerned about the well-being of a raccoon dog being kept as a pet, please contact us.